jirivrany/react-video-example/README.md

 React Video Example
 =========================

-This is a very simple example of responsive video player using ReactJS.
+This is a simple example of responsive video player using ReactJS.

+Features

+* responsive video resize
+* seek bar with custom time marks
+* video thumbnails on seek bar

 ### Running